-2022 marks the 125th anniversary of The Lakeville Journal.
+2022 marked the 125th anniversary of The Lakeville Journal.
 The first issue was August 14, 1897; William McKinley was President.
 Spanning three centuries, The Lakeville Journal has been an enduring witness to events in northwest Connecticut and adjoining New York towns.
 That’s historic, especially since over 2200 newspapers in the US have shut down since 2005.

 As one of the oldest weeklies in the country, we have survived.
 Times change, and we’ve changed with the times.
 The Lakeville Journal is now a non-profit institution, one of the first weekly newspapers in the country to make the transition.